noklesta/The-Oslo-Bergen-Tagger/README.md

 The Constraint Grammar tagger
 -----------------------------

-1. Checkout the VISL CG-3 repository from the Subversion repository at the University of Southern Denmark, and install:
+1. In the root folder of the distribution, check out the VISL CG-3 repository from the Subversion repository at the University of Southern Denmark and install it:

 		$ svn co --username anonymous --password anonymous http://beta.visl.sdu.dk/svn/visl/tools/vislcg3/trunk vislcg3